Anne Marie Cummings: Artistic career

-Mark Cuddy then cast and directed Cummings as Rosaura in “Life is a Dream,” by Pedro Calderon de la Barca at the Sacramento Theatre Company which inspired Edward Payson Call to cast Cummings as Antigone, in the Jean Anouih version of “Antigone” at the Cleveland Playhouse and GeVa Theatre.
-But it was at this point that Cummings moved back to New York City, and shifted her focus from acting to include playwriting and directing with performance readings of her plays “Helen of Purgatory,” “Touche!,” and “Extremes.”
-While Cummings directed most readings, she also worked with theatre directors Ludovica Villar-Hauser and Lucie Tiberghien.
-Performance readings of her plays took place all across the city: the Culture Project, the Cherry Lane, the Classic Stage Company, Vineyard Theatre, and SALAAM Theatre.
-Performance readings of her play “India Dreaming,” were directed by Leigh Fondakowski (“The Laramie Project”) and starred Indian movie stars, Madhur Jaffrey (“Vanya on 42nd Street”) and then Lillete Dubey (“Monsoon Wedding” and “The Best Exotic Marigold Hotel”).
-With further development, “India Dreaming” became “India Awaiting” and was performed Off-Broadway at the Samuel Beckett Theatre, starring Maulik Pancholy (“30 Rock” and “Weeds”), and directed by Tyler Marchant.
-Following the limited run of “India Awaiting,” Cummings made another shift – she moved to Ithaca, in Upstate New York, to focus more intensely on her writing and directing.
+A year later, Mark Cuddy cast and directed Cummings as Rosaura in “Life is a Dream,” by Pedro Calderon de la Barca at the Sacramento Theatre Company which inspired Edward Payson Call to cast Anne Marie as Antigone, in the Jean Anouilh version of “Antigone” at the Cleveland Playhouse and GeVa Theatre in Upstate New York.
+But it was at this point that Cummings moved back to New York City and shifted her focus from acting to playwriting and directing with performance readings of her plays “Helen of Purgatory,” “Touche!,” and “Extremes.”
+While Cummings directed most of the readings of her plays, she also worked with theatre directors Ludovica Villar-Hauser and Lucie Tiberghien.
+Performance readings of her work took place all across the city at the Culture Project, the Cherry Lane, Classic Stage Company, Vineyard Theatre, and SALAAM Theatre.
+The performance readings of her play “India Dreaming,” were directed by Leigh Fondakowski (“The Laramie Project”) and starred Indian movie stars, Madhur Jaffrey (“Vanya on 42nd Street”) followed by Lillete Dubey (“Monsoon Wedding” and “The Best Exotic Marigold Hotel”).
+With further development, “India Dreaming” became “India Awaiting” and was performed Off-Broadway at the Samuel Beckett Theatre and starred Maulik Pancholy (“30 Rock” and “Weeds”), and directed by Tyler Marchant.
+Following the limited run of “India Awaiting,” Cummings moved to Ithaca, in Upstate New York, to focus more intensely on her writing and directing.

 To make a living, Cummings worked as a columnist and journalist.
-As a columnist, she created the controversial column, “Instant Message” (for Gannett publications).
-This column interviewed youth and was written in first person as monologues about teens personal issues from eating disorders, to family dysfunction, to being bullied at school, to relationships, to school and learning, and so on.
+As a columnist, she created the controversial piece, “Instant Message” (for Gannett publications).
+This column interviewed youth and was written in first person as monologues about teenagers' personal issues from eating disorders, family dysfunction, being bullied, relationships, school, learning, and so on.
 Also for Gannett, she wrote food reviews called, “Ithaca Eats,” and for Tompkins Weekly, she wrote breaking news stories, each featuring her own photography.

 Yet during this time, Cummings continued writing plays.
-She wrote a new play, “Sinkhole,” and had more performance readings of her play “Extremes” (a reading was held at Primary Stages, in NYC, starred Michael Cullen, “Dead Man Walking” and Jessica Blank, “The Exonerated”).
+She wrote “Sinkhole” and had more performance readings of her play “Extremes” (a reading was held at Primary Stages in the Big Apple which starred Michael Cullen from the film “Dead Man Walking” and Jessica Blank from the award-winning play “The Exonerated”).
 She also made major revisions to “Helen of Purgatory” which then became the play “Purgatory Row” (with a performance reading starring Steppenwolf theatre actress, Kate Buddeke).
-She also created her second theatre company, The Readers’ Theatre of Ithaca, which started in a book store and moved from one black box theatre after another with performance readings of modern plays such as “Oleanna,” by David Mamet, “The Mercy Seat,” by Neil LaBute, and “Detroit,” by Lisa D’Amour.
+Around this time, she created her second theatre company, The Readers’ Theatre of Ithaca, which started in a book store and moved into a black box theatre with performance readings of modern plays such as “Oleanna,” by David Mamet, “The Mercy Seat,” by Neil LaBute, and “Detroit,” by Lisa D’Amour.